Geoff Parling: Club level

-Parling was born in Stockton-on-Tees, England.
-After attending Newcastle University, he began his club career at Newcastle Falcons.
+After university Parling began his club career at Newcastle Falcons.
 Parling became a first team regular in the 2005–06 season, winning the players' player of the year award.
 Parling captained Newcastle on several occasions during the 2006–07 season.
 He was the runner-up for the Gatorade Performance of the Guinness Premiership Season 2008–09.

 Parling signed a contract to play for Leicester Tigers for the 2009/10 season.